PlanterApp/planter_blog/content/posts/soil-amendments/index.md

 ### Inoculants

 'Inoculants" is a \[uhhh] word, but it's a simple concept: an inoculant is anything that adds beneficial microbes to your soil.
+They can be used to enhance the soil's biological activity and improve nutrient availability for plants.
+For example, legume inoculants contain nitrogen-fixing bacteria that form a symbiotic relationship with legume plants, providing them with nitrogen.

 ### Borax

+Borax is a mineral salt containing boron, which is an essential micronutrient for plants.
+It is used in small quantities to correct boron deficiencies in the soil, which can lead to stunted growth and poor fruit development in certain crops.

 ### Eggshells

+Eggshells, like bone meal, are an excellent source of calcium.
+They have the added benefit of not attracting carnivores, and while they don't deter deer and such, they can deter certain pests like slugs or snails.

 ### Manure or Guano